-Upon approval of the UFA-Administration committee, electronic records as document files (e.g. Microsoft Word or .PDF) may be used to transmit documents during the evaluation process.
+Electronic records as document files (e.g. Microsoft Word or .PDF) may be used to transmit documents during the evaluation process.
 Faculty members should retain a complete version of original documents for reference and future use.

-10.220 STUDENT EVALUATION COMMITTEE - OCTOBER 15
+10.230 STUDENT EVALUATION COMMITTEE - OCTOBER 15

 Each Student Evaluation Committee (SEC) shall consist of at least three (3) but not more than seven (7) students who are majors and/or graduate students in the respective unit and shall include one (1) faculty observer who shall enjoy all rights of full participation and access to information except voting.
 The faculty observer shall be chosen from among the tenured or tenurable (i.e. tenure-track) members of the bargaining unit in the department or unit.
-The members shall be appointed by the department chairperson, or if there is no chairperson, by the dean, by September 15.
+The members shall be appointed by the department chairperson by September 15.
 The committee shall elect a chair from among its voting members.